MagicDuck/grug-far.nvim/README.md

 This can be a nice way to refine a replacement in some situations if you want to exclude a particular file or some particular matches.

+_Note:_ sync is disabled when doing multiline replacement (`--multiline` flag)

+_Note:_ if you would like sync to work when doing a replacement with empty string, please add `--replace=` to the flags.

 _Note:_ sync is only supported by `ripgrep` engine.
-The following explanation is `ripgrep` engine specific:
+The following explanation on the difference between sync and replace is `ripgrep` engine specific:

 If you don't edit the results list, `Sync All` and `Replace` have equivalent outcomes, except for one case.
 When you do multi-line replace with `--multiline` and `--multiline-dot-all` flags, sync won't work so you have to use replace.
-Essentially the difference it that `Replace` runs `rg --replace=... --passthrough` on each file and does not depend at all on what's in the results area. `Sync All` does a line by line sync based on what's in the results area.
+Essentially the difference is that `Replace` runs `rg --replace=... --passthrough` on each file and does not depend at all on what's in the results area. `Sync All` does a line by line sync based on what's in the results area.

-_Note:_ changing the `<line-number>:<column>:` prefix of result lines will disable sync for that line

-_Note:_ sync is disabled when doing multiline replacement (`--multiline` flag)

-_Note:_ if you would like sync to work when doing a replacement with empty string, please add `--replace=` to the flags.

 ### Going to / Opening / Previewing Result Location
 When the cursor is placed on a result file path, you can go to that file by pressing `<enter>` in normal mode (`Goto` action default keybind).